Albert Langer

-Albert Langer (also known as Arthur Dent) is an Australian political activist, best known for his 1996 conviction and gaoling on contempt charges after breaching an injunction forbidding his advocacy of marking electoral ballot papers in a way discouraged by the Australian Electoral Commission.
+Albert Langer (also known as Arthur Dent) is an Australian political activist, best known for his 1996 conviction and jailing on contempt charges after breaching an injunction forbidding his advocacy of marking electoral ballot papers in a way discouraged by the Australian Electoral Commission.
 As a result of his imprisonment, Amnesty International declared him the first Australian prisoner of conscience for over 20 years.

 Life and early activism

 Langer was educated at Monash University, where he studied mathematics and became a prominent student activist during the Vietnam War years.
 He was a leader of the Maoist Monash Labor Club at the university, and supported the Communist Party of Australia (Marxist-Leninist).
 He was also associated with a movement which argued that software should be free of copyright laws.
-Langer is an active opponent of Zionism.
+Langer is an active opponent of Zionism and was a member of Jews Against Zionism and Anti-Semitism (JAZA).
 He was the leader of the Maoist Red Eureka Movement.

-It is believed that such activism saw his application for postgraduate studies rejected by Monash, Melbourne and Sydney universities.